xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ---

-Example 3.2 : The token names and associated attribute values for the For­tran statement
+Example 3.2 : The token names and associated attribute values for the Fortran statement

 ```Fortran
 E  =  M  *  C  **  2